 Printed Matter presents the third annual LA Art Book Fair, from January 30 through February 1, 2015, at The Geffen Contemporary at MOCA.

 Free and open to the public, Printed Matter’s LA Art Book Fair is a unique event for artists’ books, art catalogs, monographs, periodicals, and zines presented by over 250 international presses, booksellers, antiquarians, artists, and independent publishers.
 Printed Matter’s LA Art Book Fair 2015 saw over 34,700 visitors over the course of three and a half days.

-Printed Matter is pleased to present several new editions to benefit the LA Art Book Fair.
+Printed Matter is pleased to present several new Fundraising Editions to benefit the LA Art Book Fair.
 This year’s artists were Allen Ruppersberg, Cali Thornhill Dewitt, and Edie Fake.

 Hours and Location

 Printed Matter’s LA ART BOOK FAIR is free and open to the public: